Skip to main content

 max_in_flight

-The maximum number of parallel message batches to have in flight at any given time.
+The maximum number of messages to have in flight at a given time.
+Increase this to improve throughput.

 Type: int